pom3locontact/semi_physical_door/README.md

 to play coresponding sounds.
 - Creativity, all usecases are diffrent.
 Feel free to modify it and build on top of it **if** permision is granted.
+- If pitch gets close to an treshold, make the sound quieter.

 ### 🦾 IK Hand: